-1.5 Structure of the Draft Ballinasloe LAP
+1.5 Structure of the Ballinasloe LAP

-Galway County Council is currently preparing a Draft Ballinasloe LAP 2015-2021 to replace the existing Ballinasloe Town Development Plan 2009-2015.
-The Draft Ballinasloe Local Area Plan has been prepared by Galway County Council under the provisions of The Planning and Development Act, 2000(as amended).
+Galway County Council has prepared a Ballinasloe LAP 2015-2021 to replace the existing Ballinasloe Town Development Plan 2009-2015.
+The Ballinasloe Local Area Plan has been prepared by Galway County Council under the provisions of The Planning and Development Act, 2000(as amended).
 The Electoral Local Government and Planning and Development Act 2013, has abolished all second tier Town Councils effective from the 2014 Local Elections.

-The Draft Ballinasloe Local Area Plan is structured around a range of policies and objectives that aim to promote the sustainable development of Ballinasloe over the plan period.
+The Ballinasloe Local Area Plan is structured around a range of policies and objectives that aim to promote the sustainable development of Ballinasloe over the plan period.
 The vision for Ballinasloe is as follows: